-Students are not required to live on campus at UW–Madison, but about 95 percent of our freshmen do.
-There are 20 residence halls on campus and a variety of off-campus housing options throughout the area.
+Students are not required to live on campus at UW–Madison, but over 90 percent of our freshmen do.
+There are 21 residence halls on campus and a variety of off-campus housing options throughout the area.

 Is it easy to get involved and meet new people?

 We offer over 1,000 student organizations, along with Big 10 Badger sports, intramurals and sport clubs, arts and cultural opportunities (like concerts, comedians, and movie nights), and tons of other opportunities to meet new people and try new things!